Carbon-Twelve-C12/supernova/SuperNova Overview.md

 ## Known Issues and Limitations

-As of the latest release, most major issues have been addressed.
-However, a few items remain that need attention:
+With the project now at Final Release Candidate status, most core functionality issues have been addressed.
+The remaining items are primarily focused on ecosystem development and user experience improvements:

-1. **Client Libraries**
+1. **Client Libraries and SDKs**
-   - Client libraries for various programming languages (JavaScript, Python, Go, Java) need to be implemented
+   - Client libraries for various programming languages (JavaScript, Python, Go, Java) are in planning stages
-   - Documentation and examples for these libraries need to be created
-   - Comprehensive test suites for each library need to be developed
+   - These libraries will be prioritized in the post-1.0 roadmap
+   - Initial documentation for direct API integration is already available

-2. **Production Deployment**
+2. **Production Deployment Refinements**
-   - Long-term stability testing under high-load conditions is still ongoing
-   - Additional monitoring tools specific to production environments needed
+   - Additional production environment monitoring templates may be needed for specific cloud platforms
+   - Enterprise-specific deployment scenarios will be documented in future releases
-   - Managed service offerings and deployment templates to be finalized
+   - Managed service offerings are planned for after the 1.0 release

-3. **Integration Testing**
-   - End-to-end tests with major cryptocurrency exchanges need expansion
-   - Load testing at network scale with simulated real-world traffic is required
-   - Adversarial testing scenarios need to be expanded
+3. **Mobile and Web Interfaces**
+   - Mobile wallet applications are planned for post-1.0 development
+   - Progressive web application interfaces will be developed
+   - User experience refinements based on feedback will be ongoing

-4. **Additional Language Support**
+4. **Internationalization**
-   - UI translations for non-English languages
+   - UI translations for non-English languages are planned
-   - Internationalization of error messages and documentation
-   - Support for regional formatting of dates, numbers, and currencies
+   - Regional formatting for dates, numbers, and currencies will be added
+   - Full documentation translations will be community-driven

-5. **Mobile Experience**
+5. **Integration Testing**
-   - Mobile wallet applications need to be developed
-   - Mobile-specific API optimizations for bandwidth-constrained environments
-   - Offline transaction signing capabilities for mobile environments
+   - Ongoing expansion of integration tests with exchanges and third-party services
+   - Additional adversarial test scenarios will be added over time
+   - Community-driven testnets will be established post-1.0

+None of these items are blockers for the 1.0.0 release, and they represent natural evolution of the platform rather than critical missing functionality.

 ## Future Work

-With the core functionality now complete, future development will focus on:
+With all core functionality now complete and the project at Release Candidate status, our focus shifts to the 1.0.0 final release and beyond:

+1. **1.0.0 Release (0-1 month)**
+   - Address user feedback from Release Candidate testing
+   - Conduct final code quality reviews and optimizations
+   - Complete comprehensive security audits
+   - Finalize all documentation and guides
+   - Polish user interfaces and experience

-1. **Short-term Roadmap (0-3 months)**
+2. **Post-1.0 Roadmap (1-6 months)**
    - Develop client libraries for JavaScript, Python, Go, and Java
-   - Create comprehensive documentation and examples for APIs
-   - Expand production deployment guides and templates
-   - Enhance monitoring and alerting capabilities
-   - Implement advanced analytics dashboard

-2. **Medium-term Roadmap (3-6 months)**
    - Create mobile wallet applications for iOS and Android
-   - Implement advanced visualization tools for environmental impact
-   - Develop enterprise integration frameworks
+   - Implement additional language support and internationalization
    - Expand cross-chain interoperability features
-   - Implement additional language support and internationalization

-3. **Long-term Roadmap (6+ months)**
+   - Enhance enterprise integration frameworks and examples
+   - Build advanced visualization tools for network analytics
    - Develop managed service offerings for enterprise deployments

+3. **Long-term Vision (6+ months)**
    - Create advanced developer tools and IDE integrations
    - Implement AI-assisted monitoring and anomaly detection
-   - Expand compatibility with emerging blockchain standards
+   - Expand compatibility with emerging blockchain standards and technologies
    - Research and implement next-generation consensus enhancements
+   - Develop advanced privacy features and zero-knowledge applications
+   - Build comprehensive ecosystem of applications and services

+The project is now seeking community feedback and contributions as we prepare for the 1.0.0 final release.

 ## Implementation Progress